About Food Allergy

 Strict avoidance of the allergy-causing food is the only way to avoid a reaction.
 Reading ingredient labels for all foods is the key to avoiding a reaction.
 If a product doesn’t have a label, individuals with a food allergy should not eat that food.
 If you have any doubt whether a food is safe, call the manufacturer for more information.
 There is no cure for food allergies.
 Studies are inconclusive about whether food allergies can be prevented.

 Epinephrine, also called adrenaline, is the medication of choice for controlling a severe reaction.
-It is available by prescription as a self-injectable device (EpiPen® or Twinject®).
+It is available by prescription as a self-injectable device (EpiPen® or Twinject®) and training / practice devices – which contain no needles & no medication – are pictures, above.

 Symptoms may include one or more of the following: a tingling sensation in the mouth, swelling of the tongue and the throat, difficulty breathing, hives, vomiting, abdominal cramps, diarrhea, drop in blood pressure, loss of consciousness, and even death.
 Symptoms typically appear within minutes to two hours after the person has eaten the food to which he or she is allergic.